F2000-FR/OaiPmhServerBundle/README.md

 ```

 Of course, you have to implement data retreiveing here, based on anything : db (Sql), mappers (Doctrine, Pomm) or any other data storing (ElasticSearch …).
 That why I made this class container aware, but you can preferely set required services via setters.

-In addition, lists (records ans sets) can be sent as ArrayObjects, in order to manage data calling in an other class that implements ```\ArrayObject```.